nsxiv/nsxiv/README.md

     # make PREFIX="/your/dir" install

-The build-time specific settings of sxiv can be found in the file *config.h*.
+The build-time specific settings of nsxiv can be found in the file *config.h*.
 Please check and change them, so that they fit your needs.
 If the file *config.h* does not already exist, then you have to create it with the following command: